edge-js/edge-sublime/messages/install.md

-Edge templates extension for Sublime Text
+Edge teamplates official extension for Sublime Text

-This extension adds support for
+This extension adds support for:

 - Syntax support for edge templates
 - Edge completions